pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20150830-OnPremCred-635765724188877534.md

-# PnP Unit Test report for OnPremCred on Saturday, August 1, 2015 #
+# PnP Unit Test report for OnPremCred on Sunday, August 30, 2015 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##